 This blanket measures 24″ X 35″.

 Row 1: SC in second chain from hook and in each remaining chain; CH 2, turn.

 Row 2: 3 DC in first sc; *Skip next 3 sc, (SC, 3DC) in next sc; repeat from * to last 4 stitches, skip 3 sc, SC in last sc; CH 2, turn.

 Row 3: 3 DC in first sc; *Skip next 3 dc, (SC, 3DC) in next sc; repeat from * to last sc; SC in top of turning chain; CH2, turn.

 Repeat row 3 until your work measures approximately 34 inches (or as long as you desire).
 At the end of the last row, Ch1, turn and work around the border of the blanket evenly in single crochet for 2 rounds.
-Make sure that you do 3 SC in each corner of the border.
-If you don’t know how to do a single crochet border, this wonderful article explains it in detail.
+Make sure that you make 3 SC in each corner of the border.
+I found an excellent article explaining how to work a single crochet border in detail.